What Regulation Feels Like in Your Body: A Phenomenological Exploration of Embodied Experience

 What is happening between us?

-Phenomenology does not avoid difficulty — it humanizes it.
+A phenomenological approach does not avoid difficulty or challenge, but rather it humanizes and contextualizes your experience.
 Your lived experience becomes the compass for understanding yourself more clearly.

 What Is Regulation?
 A Phenomenological View